-That’s it – leave a brief recommendation and follow us on LinkedIn, and you’ll be entered to win our weekly drawing for a new shirt.
+That’s it – leave a brief recommendation and follow us on LinkedIn, and you’ll be entered to win our monthly drawing for a new shirt.
 Ready, set, GO!

 Root Cause Analysis Training in Texas – 2014 Global TapRooT® Summit Annual Charity Golf Tournament at Award-Winning Horseshoe Bay Golf Course (VIDEO)Posted: February 3rd, 2014 in TapRooT, Training, Video

 Calling all golfers!
 Whether you’re a novice or a golf enthusiast, you’ll love playing in our Annual Charity Golf Tournament at the 2014 Global TapRooT® Summit April 7-11.
 Join us on Friday April 11th around 11:30am for lunch and a scramble-style tournament at the award-winning Horseshoe Bay Resort Golf Course.
 All proceeds go to the Oasis of Love Women’s Shelter in Clinton, Tennessee.